Healthy Zucchini Fritters Side Dish Recipe

 • 2 tablespoons chopped fresh parsley or dill

-• 1 tablespoon olive oil or olive oil spray for pan-frying
+• 1 tablespoon olive oil or olive oil spray for cooking

 grated zucchini in a bowl with cheesecloth